zacblazic/seventy-foureightysix/architecture/state-management/overview.md

 ASP.NET offers you a variety of ways to maintain state information on the server, rather than persisting information on the client.

 ### Application State

+ASP.NET allows you to save values using application state — which is an instance of the HttpApplicationState class — for each active Web application.
+Application state is a global storage mechanism that is accessible from all pages in the Web application.

+Application state is stored in a key/value dictionary that is created during each request to a specific URL.
+You can add your application-specific information to this structure to store it between page requests.

+### Session State

+ASP.NET allows you to save values by using session state — which is an instance of the HttpSessionState class — for each active Web-application session.

+Session state is similar to application state, except that it is scoped to the current browser session.
+If different users are using your application, each user session will have a different session state.

+Session state is structured as a key/value dictionary for storing session-specific information that needs to be maintained between server round trips and between requests for pages.

+You can use session state to accomplish the following tasks:
+* Uniquely identify browser or client-device requests and map them to an individual session instance on the server.
+* Store session-specific data on the server for use across multiple browser or client-device requests within the same session.
+* Raise appropriate session management events.
+In addition, you can write application code leveraging these events.

+### Profile Properties

+SP.NET provides a feature called profile properties, which allows you to store user-specific data.
+This feature is similar to session state, except that the profile data is not lost when a user's session expires.
+The profile-properties feature uses an ASP.NET profile, which is stored in a persistent format and associated with an individual user.
+The ASP.NET profile allows you to easily manage user information without requiring you to create and maintain your own database.
+In addition, the profile makes the user information available using a strongly typed API that you can access from anywhere in your application.
+You can store objects of any type in the profile.
+The ASP.NET profile feature provides a generic storage system that allows you to define and maintain almost any kind of data while still making the data available in a type-safe manner.

+To use profile properties, you must configure a profile provider.
+ASP.NET includes a SqlProfileProvider class that allows you to store profile data in a SQL database, but you can also create your own profile provider class that stores profile data in a custom format and to a custom storage mechanism such as an XML file, or even to a web service.

+Because data that is placed in profile properties is not stored in application memory, it is preserved through Internet Information Services (IIS) restarts and worker-process restarts without losing data.